 We’re here to help!

 When youth leaders figure out which camp they want their youth camp to be at, their concern is typically what they want the topic or theme of that year’s camp to be.
 This can be particularly stressful to find a good and relatable topic that your youth will be interested in.
-The first step in this process is to have a meeting with your fellow youth leaders and talk about what your goals are for this trip.
+The first step in this process is to have a meeting with your fellow youth leaders and talk about what your goals are for this trip (Check out Readiness of Youth Leaders for more on helping to prepare your leaders).
 In other words, what are you planning on getting out of the camp.

 After discussing with your fellow leaders, you still need to find a relatable topic for your youth.
 The best way to do this is to simply ask them!
 Ask your youth group what they want to hear more of or what they still have questions about.
 It is important, however, to make sure that these topics thrown out are ones that the youth group as a whole feels that they would benefit hearing about.
 This can help you narrow it down to a few choices, and then praying and asking God which would be the best for his glory.